bhuvvaan/Linkedin-Auto-Connector/README.md

     password = YOUR_PASSWORD_HERE
     ```

+4. The script uses a more comprehensive `input_config.ini` file for configuration.
+Edit this file with your search criteria, LinkedIn credentials, and message templates.

 ## Usage

 1. Run the script:
     ```bash
-    python script.py
+    python main.py
     ```

-2. Follow the prompts to enter your search criteria and connection request details.
+2. Edit the `input_config.ini` file to configure your search criteria and connection request details.

 ## How to Get `li_at` LinkedIn Cookies